mliszcz/msc-thesis/thesis/chapters/54-appendix-selected-aspects-of-implementation.md

 and easy to maintain.
 This is the opposite to building a large, unstructured application or using the MVC pattern where *view* is the whole page, managed by a single *controller*.
-In the component-based approach, the MVC pattern may be applied at single component level.
+In the component-based approach, the MVC pattern can be applied at single component level.

 **Alternatives.**
 *Web Components* allow for building componentized applications without using third-party frameworks.
 This is often desirable, e.g. when building a widget library like TangoJS.
 The user can integrate such widgets with any framework, just like the standard `input`s or `button`s.
-If one wants to sacrifice the flexibility for a nicer APIs, there are a few alternatives available, the frameworks like Angular 2 [@www-angular] and built on top of the *Web Components*: Google's Polymer [@www-polymer], Mozilla's Brick [@www-brick] and Microsoft's X-Tag [@www-xtags].
+If one wants to sacrifice the flexibility for nicer APIs, there are a few alternatives available, the frameworks like Angular 2 [@www-angular] and built on top of the *Web Components*: Google's Polymer [@www-polymer], Mozilla's Brick [@www-brick] and Microsoft's X-Tag [@www-xtags].